Suckers (film)

 Suckers is a 2001 American comedy-drama film directed by Roger Nygard, who co-wrote the story with Joe Yanetty.
-It is about the car sales business in the United States, and stars Joe Yannetty, Jake Johannsen, Daniel Benzali, Michael D. Roberts, Louis Mandylor, Jake Gyllenhaal and Lori Loughlin.
+It is about the car sales business in the United States, and stars Joe Yannetty, Jake Johannsen, Daniel Benzali, Michael D. Roberts, Louis Mandylor and Lori Loughlin.

 Premise

 Bobby (played by Louis Mandylor) is a nice guy looking for work.
-He also owes a lot of money to three loan sharks, Gohn, Chad and Everett.
+He also owes a lot of money to two loan sharks, Chad and Everett.
 One day he walks into Southside Motors in L.A. and takes a job as a car salesman.
 From there he enters into the shady world of car sales.
 The dealership manager (played by Daniel Benzali) is a bald-headed bully who has no qualms about screwing the customer.
 Unfortunately for Bobby, he doesn't have the knack for screwing the customers.
 Further complications ensue when the loan sharks come to collect money that Bobby owes them.